milzj/MPBNGCInterface.jl/README.md

 This code uses `gfortran` to compile the
 [Proximal Bundle Method `MPBNGC`](http://napsu.karmitsa.fi/proxbundle/).

-The interface does not support other compiles than `gfortan`.
+The interface does not support compilers other than `gfortan`.

 ## Custom Installation